 TAX PLANNING ISSUES YES NO Will your parents have any deductible medical expenses this year?
 If so, consider the following: Your parents can deduct qualified unreimbursed medical expenses that exceed 7.5% of their AGI, which includes: transportation to healthcare appointments, modifications to a home or car for medical reasons, LTC insurance premiums (subject to limits based on age), privately hired in-home healthcare employees, etc. Strategies can be used to take advantage of large medical deductions (such as accelerating income through Roth IRA conversions or capital gain harvesting). } Are there any capital loss carryforwards on your parents' tax return?
-If so, consider selling an asset at a gain to offset the carryforward loss (which will expire, if unused, after the death of the parent holding the loss). } Are there any unrealized tax losses in an account owned by your parents?
+If so, consider selling an asset at a gain to offset the carryforward loss (which will expire, if unused, after the death of the parent holding the loss).
+Are there any unrealized tax losses in an account owned by your parents?
 If so, consider harvesting the unrealized losses or consider gifting the asset to preserve the loss and avoid the step-down in basis upon the passing of your parent.
 Be mindful of double basis rules by referencing the "Will I Receive A Step-Up In Basis For This Gifted Property?" flowchart. } Is one parent ill and are there any sizeable unrealized tax gains in an account owned by a healthy parent?
 If so, consider having them gift the account to the ill parent to potentially take advantage of a step-up in basis at death.
 Be mindful of the one-year "boomerang rule" by referencing the "Will I Receive A Step-Up In Basis For The Appreciated Property I Inherited?" flowchart.

 ASSET & DEBT ISSUES YES NO Could there be property, assets or life insurance that need to be managed but have not been identified?
 If so, consider the following: Look at the "points" feature on credit cards and "miles" with airlines to see if they are transferable.
 Check for safe deposit boxes.
-Search state agencies and unclaimed property sites that are run by many state treasurers. [ Will there be any expenses that require your parents to sell any investments? lf your parents have annuities or illiquid assets, do they need to be reviewed to understand options? ļ Have your parents reached their RBDs and do they own any Ιп Ιп retirement accounts?
-If so, consider reviewing their distribution plans and any automatic transfers scheduled for these accounts. plans and any automatic transfers scheduled for these accounts.
-YES NO plans and any automatic transfers scheduled for these accounts.
+Crieck for safe deposit boxes.
+Search state agencies and unclaimed property sites that are run by many state treasurers.
+Will there be any expenses that require your parents to sell any investments? lf your parents have annuities or illiquid assets, do they need to be reviewed to understand options?
+Have your parents reached their RBDs and do they own any retirement accounts?
+If so, consider reviewing their distribution plans and any automatic transfers scheduled for these accounts.
 Are there assets or accounts that should be consolidated?
-YES
+OTHER ISSUES YES NO Are there any state-specific issues that should be considered (including out-of-state property or estate tax liability)?
+If so, some states have unique rules that can have a material impact, such as a liability for the surviving spouse to pay for the expenses associated with the illness of the deceased spouse.
+Do steps need to be taken to reduce your parents' risk of elder abuse?
+If so, consider freezing their credit.